,

 modified power equation #4

-But we must average of this power over time 't' to calculate the energy/work.
+But we must take the average of this power over time 't' to calculate the energy/work.

 AC power equation #1